Old Irish grammar: Nasalisation

 Nasalisation, also known as eclipsis in Modern Irish grammar, is the prepending of a nasal consonant to the word.
 It was caused by a preceding word ending in a nasal consonant.
-Due to later changes involving clusters of nasals and other consonants, in particular the coalescing of nasal-stop clusters to voiceless plosives (such as /nt/ > /d/), nasalisation may also manifest itself as voicing in Old Irish.
+Due to later changes involving clusters of nasals and other consonants, in particular the coalescing of nasal-stop clusters to voiced plosives (such as /nt/ > /d/), nasalisation may also manifest itself as voicing in Old Irish.

 Nasalisation was not indicated in the spelling except for initial voiced stops and vowels, where n- is prefixed (m- before b).